singularityhub/sregistry/docs/_docs/plugins/remote_build/README.md

 Using curl this time, but `httpie` work too...

-Of cours, you can proceed through existing plugin : [google-build](https://singularityhub.github.io/sregistry/docs/plugins/google-build), but it's not everyone that have the opportunity to access google cloud, for security reason for instance...
+Of cours, you can proceed through existing plugin : [google-build](https://singularityhub.github.io/sregistry/docs/plugins/google-build), but it's not everyone who have the opportunity to access google cloud, for security reason for instance...

 ### In the nutshell